ci4rail/docs/docs/user-docs/_quick-start-guide/moducop/connect-internet/wifi.md

         02:A0:57:2A:DD:62  INTERN                       Infra  6     130 Mbit/s  32      **    WPA2
 ```

-# Step 3: Connect with your Access Point
+# Step 3: Connect With Your Access Point
 Now connect to your access point using the SSID of the access point (Ci4Rail-Office in this example) and the corresponding password:
 ```bash
 # nmcli -a device wifi connect Ci4Rail-Office